 Are you planning to green your sacred outdoor space?
-Looking for ways to conserve water indoors and out, how to begin a community garden, or share practical tips on tree-planting, landscaping, or pollinator gardens?
+Perhaps you are looking for ways to conserve water, or how to begin a pollinator garden?
+This page has guides and resources with practical tips to get you started.

 Scroll down to learn more about what faith communities are doing and ways to get involved!

 Start a community garden!
 Help provide space for local, healthy food by creating community garden plots on your faith property.
 It’s a way to show your faith in action through outreach to the community, and can be combined with other programs and community engagement such as seed-saving and seed-swap events, contributions to your local food bank, hosting local food or 100 mile dinners… Continue Reading

 Pollinators are critical for biodiversity and food security; they are also often a powerful symbol of rebirth and spirituality.
 Adding a pollinator garden to your faith property combines beautification, community outreach, and ecological support for bees, butterflies, and other pollinators.
 They need our help; pollinator populations are in decline… Continue Reading

 Your congregation can contribute to your local community and the climate by planting native trees on your personal or place of worship property, or by participating in local community tree-planting events.Many regions have local initiatives for tree-planting.Here are a few programs we have heard about… Continue Reading

 This guidebook is designed to help faith communities plan and maintain a successful native plant community garden.
 It was created by our Greening Sacred Spaces Toronto Chapter in 2018 with the assistance of the North American Native Plant Society.